We recommend that you:

 All of us at the Labour Rights Law Office thank you for entrusting us with the opportunity to provide you with legal advice.
 We look forward to meeting with you and, if necessary, to working together with you towards a satisfactory resolution.

-If you’d like to have a virtual consultation over web conference, there’s some technical items you’ll need to sort out well before we talk.
+If you would like to have a virtual consultation over web conference, there is some technical items you will need to sort out well before we talk.
 These are set out below.